 If a person needs much assistance to get the job done, chances are that person is more suitable for an in-office position.
 When looking for remote team members, find people who can demonstrate (or have demonstrated) their ability to manage time, handle tasks, and deliver results.
 These people should also be highly motivated.

 A good way to recruit suitable people is to hire on trial basis.
-Within the trial period, you can assess the person’s work and determine if they are a good fit for your team.
+Within the trial period, you can assess the person’s work.
+And, you can also determine if they are a good fit for your team.

 3. Keeping track of activities